mekkablue/ShowCrosshair/README.md

 1. Open a glyph in Edit View.
 2. Use *View > Show Crosshair* to toggle the display of the crosshair.
-3. Choose *Toggle Crosshair* from the contextmenu to switch between always on and only on while dragging.
+3. Choose *Toggle Crosshair* from the context menu to switch between always on and only on while dragging.
+4. Choose *Toggle Coordinates* from the context menu to turn the display of the crosshair coordinates on or off.

 ### Requirements